 Oral decongestants

 The best OTC decongestant has often been considered pseudoephedrine.
 Still, its over-the-counter availability has been limited in many states due to its status as an ingredient in illegal methamphetamine.
-You can usually acquire it from your local pharmacy without a prescription by providing your driver's license.
+You can acquire it from your local pharmacy without a prescription by providing your driver's license.
 The most common name brand is Sudafed.

 Montelukast

 This is a drug that goes by the name brand of Singulair.
 It works by blocking the action of leukotrienes.
-These are chemicals that your body releases when you come into contact with a substance you're allergic to, whether it's airborne, something you've eaten, etc.
+These are chemicals your body releases when you come into contact with a substance you're allergic to, whether it's airborne, something you've eaten, etc.

 Mold allergy prevention options

-- Cut off any sources of dampness – This will cut the mold off from a moisture source
+• Cut off any sources of dampness – This will cut the mold off from a moisture source.

-- Remove carpet from bathrooms and basements – Carpet in a bathroom is a bad move from a stylistic standpoint, but it is also a potential mold breeding ground if there is a leak.
+• Remove carpet from bathrooms and basements – Carpet in a bathroom is a bad move from a stylistic standpoint, but it is also a potential mold breeding ground if there is a leak.
 Getting rid of it will drastically reduce your odds of dealing with mold growth.

 How long do mold allergy symptoms last?